-AMENDMENT OF REGENCY ARTICLES OF INCORPORATION (see page 94)
+AMENDMENT OF REGENCY ARTICLES OF INCORPORATION (see page)

-[-] The Regency articles amendment will make it clear that SC-USRealty has the right to acquire the shares of Regency common stock issuable to it in the merger even though such issuance will cause more than 50% of the fair market value of Regency's common stock to be owned by non-U.S. persons.

-- [] The proposed Regency articles amendment contains prohibitions on the transfer of Regency stock to non-U.S. persons which will: - . preserve Regency's ability to requalify as a domestically controlled REIT if ownership by non-U.S. persons falls below 50% or more by value of Regency's outstanding capital stock; and - ensure that once Regency returns to the status of a domestically controlled REIT, it will remain a domestically controlled REIT unless such restrictions are waived by SC-USRealty.

-Benefits and Detriments of the Amendment

-[-] The approval of the Regency articles amendment is a condition to the merger and was necessary to induce SC-USRealty to agree to vote its shares of Regency common stock in favor of the merger.
-Regency's ability to requalify as a domestically controlled REIT and its ability to remain a domestically controlled REIT if it does requalify are not expected to otherwise benefit any current shareholder of Regency other than SC-USRealty.
+- J The Regency Articles Amendment will make it clear that SC-USRealty has the right to acquire the shares of Regency common stock issuable to it in the merger even though such issuance will cause more than 50% of the fair market value of Regency's common stock to be owned by non-U.S. persons.
+Without the Regency Articles Amendment, SC-USRealty could have waived or revised the limitation that would otherwise limit the ownership of non-U.S. persons including SC-USRealty to less than 50%. - J The proposed Regency Articles Amendment will prohibit the transfer of Regency capital stock by any person other than SC-USRealty and certain related parties that results in such stock being owned directly or indirectly by any non-U.S. person, other than SC-USRealty and such related parties, so long as non-U.S. persons continue to own 50% or more by value of Regency's outstanding capital stock.
+This prohibition will preserve Regency's ability to requalify as a domestically controlled REIT if ownership by non-U.S. persons falls below 50% or more by value of Regency's outstanding capital stock. - J If at any time non-U.S. persons own less than 50% of the fair market value of the outstanding Regency capital stock, the Regency Articles Amendment will invalidate any transfer by any person other than SC-USRealty and certain related parties that results in non-U.S. persons directly or indirectly owning (1) 4.9% or more, excluding SC-USRealty and its affiliates, or (2) 50% or more, including SC-USRealty and its affiliates, of the fair market value of the outstanding Regency capital stock.
+This prohibition will ensure that once Regency returns to the status of a domestically controlled REIT, it will remain a domestically controlled REIT unless such restrictions are waived by SC-USRealty. - J The approval of the Regency Articles Amendment is a condition to the merger and was necessary to induce SC-USRealty to agree to vote its shares of Regency common stock in favor of the merger.
+Regency's ability to requalify as a domestically controlled REIT and its ability to remain a domestically controlled REIT if it does requalify are not expected to otherwise benefit any current shareholder of Regency other than

-- [] The transfer restrictions described above will limit the ability of shareholders other than SC-USRealty to transfer their shares to foreign persons. - $[]$ We have attached a copy of the Regency articles amendment as Annex D.
+SC-USRealty.
+However, the transfer restrictions described above will limit the ability of shareholders other than SC-USRealty to transfer their shares to foreign persons.

+[] We have attached a copy of the Regency Articles Amendment as Annex D.